KIT-IBG-5/mdmcleaner/README.md

 - overview_allbeforecleanup.tsv --> tab seperated table listing majority classification and general metrics per analyzed bin
 - overview_allbeforecleanup.tsv --> tab seperated table listing detected refDB ambiguities together with evidence information and preliminary MDMcleaner assessments
 - overview_errorlist.txt --> list of genomes that yielded errors during MDMcleaner assessments

+## How to cite:
+look out for our publication which has been submitted to Nucleic acids research and will hopefully be available soon.

+Vollmers et al. ***How clear is our current view on microbial dark-matter?
+(Re-)assessing public MAG & SAG-datasets with “MDMcleaner”*** (submitted)